Southern Dental are pleased to be taking on new patients at most of our NHS Dental Practices.

 You may be eligible for help with all or part of the costs of your NHS dental treatment.
 To see if this applies to you, see the leaflet ‘NHS dental services in England’ which is available from any NHS dental practice or from www.dh.gov.uk/dentistry For advice on how to get help with health costs call 0845 850 1166 or see ‘Help with health costs’ (HC11), which is available from Jobcentre Plus offices, NHS dentists, or from www.nhsbsa.nhs.uk

-For further information on NHS dental services and dental charges, see the leaflet ‘NHS dental services in England’ or the more detailed ‘Guide to NHS dental services in England’ which is available from www.dh.gov.uk/dentistry or ask your PCT for help.
+For further information on NHS dental services and dental charges, see the leaflet ‘NHS dental services in England’ or the more detailed ‘Guide to NHS dental services in England’ which is available from www.dh.gov.uk/dentistry or ask your Local Area Team for help.